xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/index.md

 You need to make sure if your current server is {% link "compatible with X-Cart 5" ref_19hsx4O9 %} and if not, set up a new server for it or perform the upgrade locally.

-Besides, you may want to check {% link "what data is migrated" ref_32GoV7A0 %} by the 'X-Cart v4 to v5 Data Migration Wizard' module.
+Besides, you may want to check {% link "what data is migrated" ref_32GoV7A0 %} by the 'X-Cart v4 to v5 Data Migration Wizard' module and {% link "advanced settings" ref_1IAKq4cq %} of the migration wizard.

 ## Step 2: Perform the initial data migration

+Once everything is prepared, run the initial {% link "migration process" ref_2nzbe2Ce %}.

+If you have a large database and just want to quickly see how your data would fit X-Cart 5, you can run {% link "the demo migration" ref_1tEH4GGT %}.

 ## Step 3: Check if data was migrated properly

+After the initial migration is over, {% link "check that all the data was migrated properly" ref_00LtsZrX %}.
+At this point, you should also do an extensive test of whether X-Cart 5 implements all business processes essential for your business.
+You may want to decide using some paid modules in order to add needed functionality.

-## Step 4: Switch your production store with X-Cart 5
+## Step 4: Replace your production store with X-Cart 5

+Once your test store is perfectly set up, all functionality is matched, data is transferred, it is time to plan switching your production store to X-Cart 5.

+You should [close](https://help.x-cart.com/X-Cart:General_Options#Common_store_options) your X-Cart 4 store, [move it to the sub-directory](https://help.x-cart.com/X-Cart:Moving_store_to_web-root_directory) on your server, put X-Cart 5 {% link "in place of X-Cart 4" ref_6oFmUXC7 %} and {% link "sync the latest data" ref_7bQ5uFuH %}.

+After it is done, you need to {% link "set up redirects" ref_60UcGBrK %} so Google could find your pages at new locations.

 ## Step 5: Monitor performance of your store after the migration

+After you put X-Cart 5 as your production store, please make sure to monitor its performance via [Google Analytics](https://analytics.google.com/analytics/web/) and [Google Search Console](https://search.google.com/search-console).

+Google Analytics will show you whether you have the more, less or the same amount of traffic to your store.
+Google Search Console will report you about possible crawling errors that must be addressed.

+If you want our SEO specialist to make sure that everything is alright with your store after the migration, please [contact us](https://www.x-cart.com/contact-us.html).